Estimate Time9 min

 When the market fell in 2020, the 60/40 portfolio experienced less of a decline than the S&P 500 Index.
 Both were indexed to 0 at the beginning of February of 2020.
 The 60/40 mix dipped slightly over 20% while the index fell nearly 35%.
 By June of 2021 the 60/40 mix was up 20% relative to the Feb.
 2020 baseline and the index was up 29%.

 The 60/40 investment mix experienced less volatility than the S&P 500.
 Daily data.
 Source: FMRCo, Bloomberg, Haver Analytics, FactSet.
 S&P 500 and Barclays US aggregate.
+The 60/40 portfolio performance reflects total index return in which includes reinvestment of all cash distributions.
 Data as of June 2021.
+See footnote 3 for details.

 3. Consider reviewing investments at least annually and rebalancing as needed